abtzpro/WindowsWatcher/README.md

 In summary, this script enhances system security by monitoring Windows Event Logs, fetching IOCs from an external source, and using a custom machine learning model to classify events as malicious or non-malicious.
 It takes appropriate actions to remediate malicious events and logs relevant information for further analysis.

+### Note

+you will have to edit the script prior to running to replace the current API placeholder with your fireEye API key.
+Or you can edit the code to prevent requiring hardcoded access for security purposes.

 ### Developed by

 Adam Rivers & Hello Security LLC